2023-09-07 22:30:06

 hybrid animals

-Although no human cells were found in the genitals of the pigs, their presence outside the kidneys, and especially in the brain, raises ethical questions about the hybrid creatures, notes Darius Widera, professor of molecular biology at the University of Reading.
+Although no human cells were found in the genitals of the pigs, their presence outside the kidneys, and especially in the brain, raises ethical questions regarding the hybrid creatures, notes Darius Widera, professor of molecular biology at the University of Reading.
 “Although this approach is a new milestone in research and a first successful attempt to grow organs containing human cells in pigs, the proportion of human cells in the generated kidneys still does not remain very high,” he said. -he adds.

 For the time being, the Chinese team admits that it is not ready to transplant one of these kidneys into a human, but it hopes to get there one day by refining its technique.
 And one of the main problems is that the kidneys produced in this way retain a system of vascular cells inherited from the pig, which risks causing rejection in the event of transplantation of these organs into a human.